dotnet/msbuild/documentation/High-level-overview.md

 These attributes are defined within project files (`.csproj`, `.vbproj` etc.).
 The solution files (`.sln`) are not written with MSBuild XML.
 They are originally exclusive to Visual Studio and yet the MSBuild command-line application can parse them to find projects to build.
 It does so by converting the solution file to a MSBuild project file in-memory and acts upon it instead.
 More on this in the `Building Solutions` section.

-While the project file defines the data used for the build, the actual build instructions are generally imported from a common location through the `Import` element or MSBuild SDKs that contain their own tasks and targets.
-One example that is widely used is the [.NET SDK](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk).
+While the project file defines the data used for the build, the actual build instructions are generally imported from a common location through the `Import` element or [MSBuild SDKs](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk) that contain their own tasks and targets.
+One example that is widely used is the [`Microsoft.NET.Sdk`](https://learn.microsoft.com/dotnet/core/project-sdk/overview) from the .NET SDK.

 # Common Targets